SyedxAsim/Secure-coding-review/README.md

 .Educates developers
 .Compliance with industry regulations
 Secure code reviews are most effective when performed frequently, after code is committed or a new pull request is executed.
+Choosing a programming language and application.
+Reviewing the code for security vulnerabilities and providing recommendations for secure coding practices.
+Using tools like static code analyzers or manual code review.